836541/shadowcloak/README.md

 (D) Ransomware can bypass if they start using whitelist of file formats (magic bytes).
 However, this takes more CPU power and a module that hides file formats is possible.

-So, because of the cons, this tool isn't helpful against Advanced Persistent Threats (APTs), but useful against Ransomwares that dont know about the tool existence.
+Because of the cons, this tool isn't helpful against Advanced Persistent Threats (APTs) and non-whitelist ransomwares, so this tool doesnt provide a full self contained protection.
+Use it in a layered defense, for example you can use it with theBeholder and huntertrap (memscanner and deception tools you can find in my repo).
 -------------------------------
 [3] PARAMETERS - PLEASE READ
 -------------------------------